indra-labs/indra/doc/whitepaper.md

 to advertise nodes with reliability and good uptime.

-The reality of network service is always that one gets a tiny fraction less than what is paid for no matter what.
+The reality of network service is always that one gets a tiny fraction less than what is paid for no matter what, connections fail, systems crash, and sometimes they are malicious.
+Some cost always prevents full efficiency but this is the unavoidable consequence of entropy in all systems.

 ## Prices